smcalilly/js-intro-NICAR-2022/lesson.md

 ```

 ## Writing to the DOM
+(TODO: improve this intro to the DOM, fact check its definition)
 The DOM is short for the Document Object Model.
 It represents the HTML on your webpage.
 Using javascript, you can do things with the DOM, like add your own HTML, or restyle, or listen to button clicks, etc.

 In our `index.html` file, we have a `<div>` element with an id of `text`.
 You use this id to grab the div element and write some HTML instead of the div: